Fugitive Mexican ex-Gov. Javier Duarte detained in Guatemala

 Noriega said Duarte would be presented before a judge to consider his possible extradition.

-At the time he denied allegations of links to phantom businesses that allegedly won state contracts, and said he had not stolen a single peso of state money or diverted government funds overseas.
+At the time he denied having links to phantom businesses that allegedly won state contracts, and said he had not stolen a single peso of state money or diverted government funds overseas.

 "I don't have foreign accounts," he said last year.
 "I don't have properties anywhere."